What is Club (Historic) Registration and is my MX-5 Eligible?

 Q. How will Club Registration be managed within the MX-5 Club of SA?

-A. We have prepared a guide for new applicants to explain the whole process.
-We will make this available to any interested members.
+A. There is a guide for new members to explain the whole process.
+This will be made available to any interested members.

-Q. My car is eligible and I want to proceed.
-How do I apply?
+Q. The car is eligible and you want to proceed.
+How to apply?

-A. Contact the Club Historic Car Registration Member who will be one of our “Authorised Persons”.
+A. Contact the Club Historic Car Registration Member, the club’s “Authorised Person”.

 The mechanics of the Club Historic Approval Scheme

-The Government of South Australia, through the Registrar of Motor Vehicles, operates a conditional registration scheme for vehicles owned by members of motoring clubs and which are 30+ years old.
+The Government of South Australia, through the Registrar of Motor Vehicles, operates a conditional registration scheme for vehicles which are 25+ years old and are owned by members of motoring clubs.
 Vehicles registered under this scheme are not for everyday use.
 Usage must be recorded in an approved logbook.
-In recognition of their limited use, being a maximum of 90 days per annum, fees are substantially reduced.
+In recognition of the vehicle’s limited use, being a maximum of 90 days per registration year, fees are substantially reduced.

 This introduction gives potential participants a general overview of the elements of the scheme but must be considered in conjunction with the full conditions which are given in the Club-Registration-Code-of-Practice Car owners who wish to use or fully understand the Club Registration scheme should download a copy of this code for their reference

-The Mazda MX-5 Club of SA Inc. has been approved as a Recognised Motor Vehicle Club and two Committee Members have been appointed as Authorised Persons for the purposes of this scheme.
+The Mazda MX-5 Club of SA Inc. has been approved as a Recognised Motor Vehicle Club and Committee Members have been appointed as Authorised Persons for the purposes of this scheme.
 This means that the Club assists the Registrar by:

 - ensuring, so far as is reasonably practicable, that club members with conditionally registered vehicles abide by the conditions detailed in the Code.